Does CBD Make You Sleepy?

 In order to answer the question “Does CBD make you sleepy?” you need to understand how CBD works within the body and the factors which affect how you will respond to it.

 If you’re considering a CBD routine to help you sleep, it’s important to determine the dosage that’s right for you.
-While we recommend starting with 12mg – 20mg twice daily, there is no standard dosage, as it varies based on individual factors mentioned earlier.
+While we recommend starting with 12mg – 20mg twice daily, there is no standard dosage or ‘official serving size’, as it varies based on individual factors mentioned earlier.
 You will need to adjust your dosage in response to how you are feeling to find the amount and form of CBD that’s right for you.
+If you are interested in know more about CBD dosage tips and guidelines, we have another blog post on this subject that you can read by clicking here.

-As with any supplement or nutrition product you’re considering adding to your regular routine, consider speaking to a health professional first./p>
+As with any supplement or nutrition product you’re considering adding to your regular routine, consider speaking to a health professional first.